 Australia is a breathtaking place, home to some of nature most beautiful parks in the world.
-From hiking to rock-climbing, these 8 national parks have something for every nature lover.
+From hiking to rock-climbing, these are the best Australian National Parks for every nature lover.
 But before you hit the trail make sure you’re protected with travel insurance, especially if you intend to participate in extreme sports with your loved ones.

-With that safety precaution out the way, here are the top 8 national parks in Australia nature lovers need to see.
+Here are the best national parks in Australia nature lovers need to see.

 Daintree National Park